Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: Performance evaluation

 \begin{itemize}

-\item \textbf{Motion completion (MC)}: It is an alternating parameter to measure the performance of proposed technique in real-time scenario.
-When the proposed algorithm predicts the correct target (motion), the processed feature vector is assigned as a success.
-The effectiveness of the classifier is calculated as the ratio of right to wrong estimates over the total number of windows (N) and multiplied by 100.
-A classification score of 100\% is considered if subject achieves all motions, whereas score 0\% is denoted when no target is achieved as represented in the equation (\ref{MC}).
+\item \textbf{Motion Completion (MC)}: This metric assesses the performance of the proposed technique in real-time scenarios.
+The algorithm predicts target motions, and the processed feature vector is considered successful if the predictions are correct.
+The effectiveness of the classifier is calculated as the ratio of correct predictions to total predictions over all windows ($N$) and multiplied by 100.
+A classification score of 100\% is achieved if the subject successfully achieves all motions, while a score of 0\% denotes no target motion achieved.
+The MC metric is represented by Equation (\ref{MC}).

-\item \textbf{Motion efficacy}: The efficacy of the motion is calculated by combining the classifier prediction and speed of proportional control as shown in the equation (\ref{eff}).
-Therefore, this metric uses both the classification success rate and the volitional speed to move the prosthetic arm.
-A score of 100\% would suggest the subject controlled the prosthetic arm correctly and smoothly (proper speed).
-Similarly, a score of 0\% exhibits the subject had poor control over the prosthetic limb and failed to achieve the target motion.
+\item\textbf{Motion Efficacy}: The motion efficacy metric combines the classifier prediction and the speed of proportional control, as shown in Equation (\ref{eq:eff}).
+This metric takes into account both the classification success rate and the volitional speed used to control the prosthetic arm.
+A score of 100\% indicates that the subject controlled the prosthetic arm correctly and smoothly with the appropriate speed.
+Conversely, a score of 0\% suggests poor control over the prosthetic limb and a failure to achieve the target motion.

-Here $prop_n$ represents the volitional speed used to control the prosthetic limb.
+Here, $prop_n$ represents the volitional speed used to control the prosthetic limb.

 \end{itemize}